charithmadhuranga/oasis-hive/README.md

 ### Using the Button Interface

 To use the platform with the [button interface](#button-interface) and OASIS app, follow the instructions immediately below.
-If you wish to run oasis-grow from the command line, skip to the **Using the Command Line** header.
+If you wish to run oasis-hive from the command line, skip to the **Using the Command Line** header.
 Begin by opening a terminal on the Raspberry Pi and opening `/etc/rc.local`:
 ```
 sudo nano /etc/rc.local
 ```